 This post may contain affiliates.
 Please see my privacy policy for details.

-Last Updated on February 19, 2025 by Megan Jones
+Last Updated on April 9, 2025 by Megan Jones

-When the craving for a warm, comforting bowl of pasta hits, my go-to is this creamy, indulgentVegan pumpkin mac and cheese without cashews.
 It’s the ultimate cosy dish, with a rich and velvety vegan cheese sauce that comes together with just a few pantry staples.
 This recipe proves that simple ingredients can create something very tasty, especially when topped with herbs and melted vegan cheese, the ultimate comfort food dinner! and you don’t have to only use tins of pumpkin purée for just pumpkin pie filling..

 It’s so simple to make.
 Melt butter and lightly sauté garlic and red pepper flakes until fragrant while your pasta cooks.
 Blend together the pumpkin, nutritional yeast, miso and spices into a rich, silky sauce.
 Toss it all together with your favourite pasta, sprinkle on the vegan mozzarella and you’ve got yourself a cosy, fall-inspired dinner in under 40 minutes.

 – Vegan Mozzarella (fresh, or store bought): For that ooey gooey pasta topping.
-My favourite fresh vegan mozzarella cheese recipe is from School Night Vegan, in Richard’s recent book – “Anything you can cook I can Cook Vegan”
+My favourite fresh vegan mozzarella cheese recipe is from School Night Vegan, in Richard’s recent book – “Anything you can cook I can Cook Vegan” and store bought options to use I love: Julienne Bruno Superstraccia (UK) And I hear grea things about Miyoko’s Creamery Plant Milk Mozarella (US)

 – Garlic: Infuses the sauce with savoury flavour.
 Sub for 2-3 teaspoons of garlic powder if you don’t have fresh garlic to hand